boornimavar/Landing-Page/README.md

 # Landing-Page
-a landing page using html and css and might add js later
+a sample landing page using html and css and might add js later